gear

 They are travel-friendly

 If you’re like me, you like to get good cuppa’ joe everywhere you go.
 Often that means brewing it yourself.
 In that case, a hand grinder is indispensable.
-Most models are extremely portable and don’t take up much space in the bag or suitcase.
+Many models are extremely portable and don’t take up much space in the bag or suitcase.

-Pro-tip: Both the Porlex Mini and the 1Zpresso Mini Q actually fit inside an Aeropress which makes them ideal for travel travel!
+Pro-tip: Both the Porlex Mini and the 1Zpresso Mini Q actually fit inside an Aeropress which makes them ideal for travel!

 They don’t develop any heat while grinding